Transport and Delivery of Objects with a Soft Everting Robot: EXPERIMENTAL

 \subsubsection{Payload Slippage}

-With the model verified without inner pressure, we now experimentally determine the conditions when payload slip begins inside the soft everting robot.
-The servos were held in place, so that growth was still restricted.
-Any observable motion, therefore, indicated payload slip rather than growth.
-The robot, with a constant $P_o~(\SI{2.90}{\kilo\pascal})$, was placed on a $60^{\circ}$ incline while a spherical payload with mass ranged from \SIrange[]{200}{1000}{\gram} rested midway along its length.
-The commanded $P_i$ was increased stepwise, pausing after each increment to re‑equilibrate and check for slip.
-When airflow through the inner membrane caused slippage, $P_i$ was briefly lowered to stabilize the payload within the robot before continuing.
-The slip threshold for each mass was defined as the lowest $P_i$ that produced noticeable translation.
+With the model verified without \kj{\(P_C\)}, we now experimentally verify the conditions when payload slip begins inside the soft everting robot.
+Payload slippage will happen in the \kj{internal working channel pressure zone}.
+While it can limit transport (Fig.~\ref{fig-Incline-Analysis}), controlled payload slippage can delay delivery.
+We can decrease the securing force from pressure and use the environment or payload weight to reposition it.
+To prevent slippage, we increase the force needed.
+In this experiment, the servos were held in place to restrict growth.
+Any observable motion indicated payload slip, not growth.
+The robot with a constant $\kj{P_R}~(\SI{2.90}{\kilo\pascal})$ was placed on a $60^{\circ}$ incline while a spherical payload with mass \SIrange[]{200}{1000}{\gram} rested midway.
+The commanded $\kj{P_C}$ was increased stepwise, pausing to re-equilibrate and check for slip.
+When airflow caused slippage, $\kj{P_C}$ was lowered to stabilize the payload before continuing.
+The slip threshold for each mass was the lowest $\kj{P_C}$ that produced noticeable translation.

-Fig.~\ref{fig-slip-results} plots \(m_{\text{payload}}\) against the slip threshold $P_i$.
+Figure~\ref{fig-slip-results} plots \(m_{\text{payload}}\) against the slip threshold \(\kj{P_C}\).
 Triangles mark the upper and lower bounds of slippage, while the solid line marks the midpoint for an empirical slip boundary.
-The critical $P_i$ decreases monotonically with payload mass because heavier objects require less differential pressure to overcome static friction, which the model line matches well, though it under-predicts the necessary $P_i$, again likely due to the air flow rate of the inner pressure.
-The viable control window for $P_i$ narrows with increasing payload, but since all payloads in Figure~\ref{fig-different-slopes} could be deployed with a \(P_i\) of \SI{1.4}{\kilo\pascal}, there remains a significant range of control across the full mass range tested.
-Incorporating a one‑dimensional flow analysis for \(P_i\) into Equation~\eqref{eq:K_model} would yield a more accurate operating envelope for payload delivery.
+The critical \(\kj{P_C}\) decreases monotonically with payload mass because heavier objects require less differential pressure to overcome static friction, which the model line matches well, though it under-predicts the necessary \(\kj{P_C}\), likely due to the air flow rate of the \kj{channel} pressure.
+The viable control window for \(\kj{P_C}\) narrows with increasing payload, but all payloads (Fig.~\ref{fig-different-slopes}) could be delivered with a \(\kj{P_C}\) of \SI{1.4}{\kilo\pascal}, so there remains a significant range of control across the full mass range tested.
+We tested how distributing the same mass across multiple payloads affected slip behavior.
+Three configurations totaling \SI{1.5}{\kilogram} were tested with one, two, or three spherical payloads in contact or separated by sealed sections.
+Dividing the mass had minimal effect on growth but significantly affected the robots’ ability to securely hold the payloads when not spaced apart.
+Incorporating a one‑dimensional flow analysis for \(\kj{P_C}\) into Eqn.~\eqref{eq:K_model} would yield a more accurate operating envelope for payload delivery.